-Simon Goddard, Pioneer Ambassador and former EBA Regional Minister, hosted six Zoom tutorials last week, and this is the recording of the sixth and final session.
+Simon Goddard, Pioneer Ambassador and former EBA Regional Minister, hosted six Zoom tutorials, and this is the recording of the sixth and final session.

 You can receive a pdf of the slides that were used, along with the answers to some of the questions asked during these sessions by submitting your email address

 (this will subscribe you to the RiverTree Ltd

 mailing list, but you'll be able to unsubscribe whenever you want.)

 Simon followed up with a further session looking at security and other questions about Zoom.
 The key piece of advice to avoid 'Zoom Bombing' is to disable screensharing by participants if you must share the meeting details in public.

 Both Facebook Live and Youtube Live offer live streaming services, which are well worth exploring.
 We are aware of a number of Baptist churches already using these platforms.